natalie-frank/natalie-frank.github.io/_pages/publications.md

 ---
 {% include base_path %}
 **On the Existence of the Adversarial Bayes Classifier**,  Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri. <i>Submitted to NeurIps</i>.<br>
-We study the existence of the adversarial Bayes classifier.
+We study the existence of minimizers to the adversarial classification loss.

 **Calibration and Consistency of Adversarial Surrogate Losses**,  Authors: Pranjal Awasthi, Natalie Frank, Anqi Mao, Mehryar Mohri, Yutao Zhong. <i>Submitted to NeurIps</i>.<br>
 This paper studies statistical consistency and calibration in the adversarial setting.
 We show that no continuous surrogate loss is statistically consistent in the adversarial setting when learning over a well-motivated linear function class.
 Furthermore, supremum based convex losses are not $H$-calibrated for typical linear and neural net function classes.
 Lastly, we find distributional assumptions under which some surrogate losses are statistically consistent for linear function classes and one-layer neural networks.